 Other factors which effect amount payable child support are parenting arrangements and income of each parent.

-While the Federal Child Support Guidelines serve as an adequate and reliable guide to determine the amount of payable child support, judges may make orders for a lower amount of payable child support than stated in the guidelines if:
+While the Federal Child Support Guidelines or a BC child support calculator could serve as an adequate and reliable guide to determine the amount of payable child support, judges may make orders for a lower amount of payable child support than stated in the guidelines if:

 - The court agrees with the payor parent’s claim that the amount of support would cause them undue hardship;